morsdyce/mimic/design_document.md

 1. Delay
 1. Response Data
 1. Response Headers
-1. Response Name
+1. Request Parameters
 1. Active

 In addition an Id field will also be generated with GUID identifier in order to prevent conflicts between rules.

-Whenever an XHR is requested with the correct parameters (URL, Method) it should catch the request and return a fake response with the given parameters (Status Code, Delay, Response Data).
+Whenever an XHR is requested with the correct parameters (URL, Method, Parameters) it should catch the request and return a fake response with the given parameters (Status Code, Delay, Response Data).

-A user can add multiple mocks for the same URL aslong as the mock name is different.
+A user can add multiple mocks for the same URL aslong as the mock key is different.

+The mock key should be composed from the following parameters:
+1. Method
+1. URL
+1. Parameter keys

-If this is the first mock added to a URL/Method combination the mock should be set to active by default.
+When a mock is created it should be set to active by default.

 ## Selecting an active mock rule